CeliaSagas/Lidar-Net/Proposal.md

 1. What is the question behind your analysis?
 What is the purpose of the model/system you plan to build?

       - Autonomous driving vehicles require consistent object detection methods in order to make decisions in real time in response to environmental variables.
-Light Detection and Ranging (LiDAR) is a remote sensing method for determining variable distance using eye-safe laser beams which can provide consistent images for object detection, regardless of environmental factors like weather or light conditions.
+Light Detection and Ranging (LiDAR) is a remote sensing method for determining variable using eye-safe laser beams which can provide consistent images for object detection, regardless of environmental factors like weather or light conditions.

-        My goal for this project is to develop a deep learning model that can consistently detect objects pertinent for autonomous driving from 25 second LiDAR recordings provided by NuScenes.
+        My goal for this project is to develop a deep learning model that can consistently detect objects pertinent for autonomous driving from 25 second LiDAR recordings provided by Lyft.